ian-nai/Rozha/README.md

 ## Contributing
 Contributions are welcome!
 The following features are of particular interest:
 * Increasing the number of methods in the analyze class
-* Increasing the number of methods in the visualization class
+* Increasing the number of methods in the visualize class